Santos Benavides

-Santos Benavides (November 1, 1823 – November 9, 1891) was a Confederate colonel during the American Civil War.
+Santos Benavides (November 1, 1823 – November 9, 1891) was a Mexican-American Confederate colonel during the American Civil War.
 Benavides was the highest-ranking Tejano soldier in the Confederate military.

 Biography

-Benavides was born in Laredo, a descendant of Tomás Sánchez de la Barrera y Garza, the founder of Laredo, as well as the descendant of Captain Francisco Baez De Benavides, born in the Canary Islands and a Portuguese early colonist of Northern Mexico.
+Benavides was born in Laredo, a descendant of Tomás Sánchez de la Barrera y Garza, the founder of Laredo, as well as the descendant of Captain Francisco Baez De Benavides, born in the Canary Islands and a Spanish early colonist of Northern Mexico.
 Benavides was elected Mayor of Laredo in 1856 and then became Webb County Judge in 1859.
-He was a Captain of the 33rd Texas Cavalry, also called Benavides' Regiment, until he was promoted to Colonel in November 1863.
+He was a Captain of the 33rd Texas Cavalry, also called Benavides's Regiment, until he was promoted to Colonel in November 1863.

-Colonel Santos Benavides in Laredo actually became the highest ranking tejano officer in the Confederate Army.
-There are instances of him acting as a slave catcher, where he’s actually going into Mexico and retrieving runaway slaves and returning them to their masters, for which he was compensated.
+Colonel Santos Benavides became the highest ranking Tejano officer in the Confederate Army.
+There are instances of him acting as a slave catcher, venturing into Mexico and retrieving runaway slaves and returning them to their masters, for which he was compensated.